 Within the Save for Web window are a number of tabs, including 2up.
 2up can be used to split the window; the left-hand side shows the original, while the right-hand side contains the new settings.

 You now know the basic tools of Photoshop, congratulations and good luck!

-Do you want to be more convenient with Photoshop and edit footage in a professional way?
-During the Photoshop courses of Learnit you will learn how to work efficiently with Photoshop.
-You'll learn the intricacies of Photoshop and get active support during this workout.
+Would you like to become even more proficient with Photoshop and edit images in a professional manner?
+During Learnit's Photoshop courses you will learn how to work efficiently with Photoshop.
+You will learn the intricacies of Photoshop and receive active support during the training.
 Read more about these courses!